pape1412/image_classifier/README.md

-# image_classifier
+# Image Classifier
-Developing an command line tool for image classification.
+Developing a command line tool for image classification.